hm461/uq4covid.github.io/vignettes/metawards_run.md

 - Main website of MetaWards: [metawards.org](https://metawards.org/index.html)
 - Installation instructions: [metawards.org/install.html](https://metawards.org/install.html)

+Below is a quick guide to install and run MetaWards.
+Note however that the model is being actively developed, and for the latest information and documentation, the official website should be consulted.

-The MetaWards model can be easily installed via `pip`.
+The MetaWards model can be installed with `pip`.
 To install for a user without root access, do

 ```bash